Transitional Conditional Independence: Applications to Statistical Theory

-This is one direction of the Fisher-Neyman factorization theorem for sufficiency.
-Our definition of transitional conditional independence generalizes the factorization theorem to Markov kernels (per definition) without the necessity of densities and/or reference measures.
+Note that \Cref{thm:fisher-neyman-main} requires the existence of a Radon-Nikodym derivative w.r.t.\ a reference measure.
+Our definition of conditional independence generalizes the factorization theorem to Markov kernels (per definition) without the necessity of densities and/or reference measures.